-Mr. Colella has served as one of our directors since 2008.
+Samuel Colella has served as one of our directors since 2008.
 Mr. Colella is a Managing Director of Versant Ventures, a healthcare venture capital firm he co-founded in 1999, and has been a general partner of Institutional Venture Partners since 1984.
-Mr. Colella currently serves as Chairman of the Board of Fluidigm Corporation, a biotechnology tools company, and is a member of the Board of Directors of Genomic Health, Inc., a molecular diagnostics company, and the boards of several private companies.
-Mr. Colella served on the Board of Directors of Alexza Pharmaceuticals, Inc., a pharmaceutical company, from 2002 to 2012 and Jazz Pharmaceuticals, Inc., a biopharmaceutical company, from 2003 to 2012.
-Mr. Colella earned a BS in business and engineering from the University of Pittsburgh and an MBA from Stanford University.
+Mr. Colella has served on the board of directors of Fluidigm Corporation, a biotechnology tools company, from 2000 to 2020; Genomic Health, Inc., a molecular diagnostics company, from 2001 to 2014, Alexza Pharmaceuticals, Inc., a pharmaceutical company, from 2002 to 2012, Jazz Pharmaceuticals, Inc., a biopharmaceutical company, from 2003 to 2012 and Veracyte, Inc., a molecular diagnostics company, from 2006 to 2014.
+Mr. Colella earned a B.S. in business and engineering from the University of Pittsburgh and an M.B.A. from Stanford University.

-Ms. Merrifield has spent much of her career leading the development of high growth, profitable biotechnology businesses.
-She most recently served as President and CEO of PathoGenetix, Inc. During an 18-year tenure at Genzyme Corporation, a diversified, global biotechnology company, Ms. Merrifield served as President of Genzyme Biosurgery, where she led global business strategy across a complex portfolio of biologics, therapeutic devices and combination products; and as Vice President of Marketing, General Manager and then President of Genzyme Genetics, where she played an instrumental role in developing and shaping its diagnostic business.
-Prior to Genzyme, Ms. Merrifield was a Partner at Bain and Company, a global strategy consulting firm, and an Investment Officer at Aetna Life & Casualty.
-Ms. Merrifield earned a Bachelor of Arts in Zoology and a Master of Education from The University of Maine, and a Master of Business Administration from the Amos Tuck School of Business at Dartmouth College.
+Ann Merrifield has served as one of our directors since 2014.
+She currently also serves as the Chair of the board of directors of InVivo Therapeutics Holdings Corp. and as Lead Director of Lyra Therapeutics, Inc., both publicly traded companies, since 2014 and 2019, respectively.
+Ms. Merrifield also serves as trustee of MassMutual Premier, Select, and MML Series Investment Funds.
+Previously, Ms. Merrifield served as a director of Juniper Pharmaceuticals, Inc., a publicly traded biotechnology company that was acquired by Catalent, Inc. in 2018.
+From December 2012 to July 2014, Ms. Merrifield served as President and Chief Executive Officer of PathoGenetix, Inc., a privately held health genomics company, which voluntarily filed for Chapter 7 bankruptcy in July 2014.
+Prior to joining PathoGenetix, Inc., Ms. Merrifield served an 18-year tenure at Genzyme Corporation (now owned by Sanofi S.A.), a diversified, global biotechnology company.
+At Genzyme, Ms. Merrifield served in a number of leadership roles, including as President of Genzyme Biosurgery, where she led global business strategy across a portfolio of biologics, therapeutic devices and combination products, and as President of Genzyme Genetics, where she played an instrumental role in developing and shaping this diagnostic business.
+Prior to joining Genzyme, Ms. Merrifield was a Partner at Bain and Company, a global strategy consulting firm, and an Investment Officer at Aetna Life & Casualty.
+Ms. Merrifield earned a B.A. in Zoology and a Master of Education from The University of Maine, and an M.B.A. from the Amos Tuck School of Business at Dartmouth College.